Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

-Table \ref{tab:decile4} starts with four sets of decile sorted portfolios.
-We choose short-term reversal and momentum as these are the two most important variables as discussed in the next sections and size and book-to-market sorted portfolios which are well-studied characteristics.
+Our approach achieves an unprecedented pricing performance on standard test portfolios.
+Asset pricing testing is usually conducted on characteristic sorted portfolios that isolate the pricing effect of a small number of characteristics.
+We sort the stocks into value weighted decile and double-sorted 25 portfolios based on the characteristics.\footnote{The Internet Appendix collects the results for additional characteristic sorts with similar findings.
+Here we report only the results for value weighted portfolios.
+The results for equally weighted portfolios are similar.
+The results for the unregularized linear model are the worst and available upon request.} Table \ref{tab:decile4} starts with four sets of decile sorted portfolios.
+We choose short-term reversal and momentum as these are among the two most important variables as discussed in the next sections and size and book-to-market sorted portfolios which are well-studied characteristics.
 GAN can substantially better capture the variation and mean return for short-term reversal and momentum sorted decile portfolios.
 EN and FFN have a very similar performance.
 The better GAN results are driven by explaining the extreme decile portfolios (the 10th decile for short-term reversal and the first decile for momentum).
-All approaches perform very similar for the middle portfolios.
+All approaches perform very similarly for the middle portfolios.
 It turns out that book-to-market and size sorted portfolios are very ``easy'' to price.
 All models have time series $R^2$ above 70\% and cross-sectional $R^2$ close to 1.
-Hence, all models seems to capture this pricing information almost perfectly, although the GAN results are still slightly better than for the other models.
+Hence, all models seems to capture this pricing information very well, although the GAN results are still slightly better than for the other models.

-Tables \ref{tab:double_sort_mom} and \ref{tab:double_sort_LME} in the appendix repeat the same analysis on short-term reversal and momentum double sorted and size and book-to-market double-sorted portfolios.
+Table \ref{tab:double_sort_mom} repeats the same analysis on short-term reversal and momentum double-sorted and size and book-to-market double-sorted portfolios.
 The takeaways are similar to the decile sorted portfolios.
-GAN outperforms FFN and EN on the momentum related portfolios, while all three models are able to explain the size and value double sorted portfolios.
+GAN outperforms FFN and EN on the momentum related portfolios, while all three models are able to explain the size and value double-sorted portfolios.
 Importantly, the linear EN becomes worse on the double-sorted reversal and momentum portfolios.
-This is due to the extreme corner portfolios, which are in parricular low momentum and high short-term reversal stocks.
-This implies that the linear model cannot capture the interaction between characteristics, while the GAN model successfully identifies the potentially non-linear interaction effects.\footnote{The Internet Appendix collects the results for additional characteristic sorts with similar findings.}
+This is due to the extreme corner portfolios, which are in particular low momentum and high short-term reversal stocks.
+This implies that the linear model cannot capture the interaction between characteristics, while the GAN model successfully identifies the potentially non-linear interaction effects.

 Our findings generalize to other decile sorted portfolios.
 Table \ref{tab:decile} collects the explained variation and cross-sectional $R^2$ for all decile-sorted portfolios.
 It is striking that GAN is always better than the other two models in explaining variation.
 At the same time GAN achieves a cross-sectional $R^2$ higher than 90\% for all characteristics.
 In the few cases where the other models have a slightly higher cross-sectional $R^2$, this number is very close to 1, i.e. all models can essentially perfectly explain the pricing information in the deciles.
 In summary GAN strongly dominates the other methods in explaining sorted portfolios.
 The results show (1) that the non-linearities and interactions matter as GAN is better than EN and (2) the no-arbitrage condition extracts additional information as GAN is better than FFN.